rollyourown-xyz/ryo-website-content/content/collaborate/working_with_git/reviewing_and_merging/index.md

 {{< highlight "primary">}}

-Since the source-of-truth repository for all rollyourown.xyz projects is [our own Gitea server](https://git.rollyourown.xyz), merging is **not** done directly on the GitHub mirror repository.
-Instead, the feature branch in the forked repository is merged by the maintainer into the Gitea repository and mirrored back to GitHub.
+Since the source-of-truth for all rollyourown.xyz projects is the primary repository on our own Git servers, merging is **not** done directly on the Codeberg (or GitHub) mirror repository.
+Instead, the feature branch is merged into the primary repository on our servers and mirrored back to Codeberg and GitHub.

 {{< /highlight >}}

 The maintainer performs the following steps:

-1. The maintainer works with a local copy (cloned) of the [rollyourown.xyz project repository](https://git.rollyourown.xyz) using, for example:
+1. The maintainer works with a local copy (cloned) of the **primary** repository using, for example:

     ```bash
     git clone ssh://gitea@git.rollyourown.xyz:3022/ryo-projects/ryo-example.git